 Zarafa, an intimate 8 guest camp, is located within the Selinda concession a large 320,000 acre private reserve on the eastern edge of the Okavango Delta.
 The camp's owners include renowned conservationists Derek and Beverly Joubert, so it comes...

 The Old Biscuit Mill, 375 Albert Rd, Woodstock, Cape Town, 7915, South Africa

 As soon as you've booked your flight to Cape Town, you'll also want to book your lunch or dinner reservations at The Test Kitchen.
 The restaurant was named on the ""World’s 50 Best Restaurants"" list in 2015 and 2016, making it one of the most...

 2 Lighthouse Rd, Umhlanga Rocks, Umhlanga, 4320, South Africa

 For nearly 90 years, one of the top luxury hotels in South Africa was nothing more than a cottage along the coastline of KwaZulu-Natal.
 It served as a beacon for passing ships until 1952, when it began its slow transformation: from family-run tea...

 Strand Road, De Zalze Golf Estate, Stellenbosch, 7600, South Africa

 The Stellenbosch region is all about wine tasting – and nothing goes with a good wine like an excellent lunch.
-Terroir is arguably the best spot for fine dining in Stellenbosch, and the best way to enjoy it is go give over an entire afternoon to...
+Terroir at Kleine Zalze is arguably the best spot for fine dining in Stellenbosch, and the best way to enjoy it is spend an entire...